The value of storage in electricity distribution: The role of markets: Problem description and optimization model

-In summary, the theoretical analysis reveals that: \begin{enumerate} \item Operating costs are nonincreasing in backup and storage investments; \item Maybe surprisingly, operating costs may \emph{not} be nonincreasing in grid investments if market participation is constrained; \item Constrained market participation increases operating costs; \item There are two sources of computational complexity: market participation constraints and the trade-off between modular high-cost investments and lumpy low-cost investments.
-Both can be modeled with binary variables.
-The investment trade-off introduces $\vert \set{R} \vert N$ binary variables, while the market participation constraints introduce $N J K \vert C \vert$ binary variables. \end{enumerate} Appendix~\ref{sec:opt_formulation} provides a mixed-integer linear reformulation of the total cost minimization problem.
+In summary, the theoretical analysis reveals that (\emph{i})~operating costs are nonincreasing in backup and storage investments (Proposition~\ref{prop:gbar}); (\emph{ii})~maybe surprisingly, operating costs may be \emph{nondecreasing} in grid investments if market participation is constrained (Proposition~\ref{prop:M}); (\emph{iii})~market participation constraints increase operating costs (Proposition~\ref{prop:gbar}); and (\emph{iv})~computational complexity arises from the market participation constraints and the nonconvex investment cost function, which models the trade-off between modular high-cost resources and lumpy low-cost resources.
+The market participation constraints and the investment cost function can be modeled using $N J K \vert \set{C} \vert$ and $\vert \set{R} \vert N$ binary variables, respectively.
+Appendix~\ref{sec:opt_formulation} provides a corresponding mixed-integer linear reformulation.